drshahizan/software-engineering/materials/module4/readme.md

 # Module 4: Requirements Engineering

-**Module 4 on Requirements Engineering**, focuses on the process of eliciting, analyzing, specifying, validating, and managing software requirements for a case study on an academic course registration system.
+This module focuses on the process of eliciting, analyzing, specifying, validating, and managing software requirements for a case study on an academic course registration system.
 Specifically, the module aims to guide students in creating an IEEE Software Requirements Document (SRD) for the system.

-Sure, here's the table of the No, Part, and Description for the Requirements Engineering module:

 | No | Part | Description |
 | --- | --- | --- |